meetbryce/unify/docs/FILES.md

             AWS_SECRET_ACCESS_KEY: $AWS_SECRET_ACCESS_KEY
             AWS_DEFAULT_REGION: $AWS_DEFAULT_REGION
     - filemount:
-        adapter: local
+        connector: local
         mount: /{user}

 # Implementation

 Our `FileSystem` class implements the virtual filesystem.
-It gets configured with a set of `FileAdapters` which provide file interfaces to specific backends.
+It gets configured with a set of `FileConnectors` which provide file interfaces to specific backends.

-By default the server will add the `LocalFileAdapter` configured with a root unique to the current tenant.
+By default the server will add the `LocalFileConnector` configured with a root unique to the current tenant.

 For now we are using 'unison' to power the local file mounting.
 We will automatically run unison locally and ssh into the DATABASE_HOST box, and sync $HOME/unify/data between local host and server.

-Additional file systems can be mounted by configuring additional file adapters in the config file.
+Additional file systems can be mounted by configuring additional file connectors in the config file.

 ## Installing Unison